 GIVE: If You’re Thanking People for a Job Well Done

 Your business is the product of so many people, all working together.
 That includes your staff, your vendors, your referral partners, your clients and customers, your building personnel and your family members.
 Your bag is a great way to say thank you, especially when you stock it with a few other choice options, such as stationery or maybe a tee shirt.
 Even if all you put in it is a nice poem and some caramel corn, they’ll still appreciate it.

 Don’t forget to dress it up, though.
 It is a gift.
 Stuff the bag with kraft paper grass, tie it with ribbons and sprinkle in some chocolate.
-Because, come on.
+Because come on.
 Chocolate.

 SELL: If You Are Creating Packaged Goods

-One thing bags do well is hold other things.
+One thing bags do well hold other things.
 We know, we know … we just blew your mind, right?

-But seriously, bags make great catchalls, not only for groceries and bottles, but also for gift baskets and packaged goods.
+But seriously, bags make great catchalls, not only for groceries and bottles but also for gift baskets and packaged goods.
 Some stores, such as artisanal groceries, small boutiques or even pet shops, sell goods in a bundle: Think a variety of skincare products, say, or a new puppy package.
 When you put one of these together, you need somewhere to hold them.
 Voilà: a bag!
-Not only will your customer appreciate the handy tote and wear it proudly, advertising your name to the world, you’ll be able to earn the cost of the bag back by rolling it into the package price.
+Not only will your customer appreciate the handy tote and wear it proudly, advertising your name to the world, but you’ll also be able to earn the cost of the bag back by rolling it into the package price.

 These are not, of course, the only opportunities to give or sell bags, but they are some of the most popular with our customers.
 If you’d like to learn more about our bags and how we can help you build the biz of your dreams with refined marketing techniques, we invite you to get in touch with us today.